igor-rodrigues-ss/validathon/README.md

 When the validation is optional and the field does not exists, will be returned a *ValidationResult* object with attribute *valid=None*.

 - If a validation object have a *required=True* (this is the default value case required is ommited) the validation will be perform and will fail, will be raised a *FieldDoesNotExistsExc* exception.
 Is possible inject a custom exception case the field dos not exists using the paramenter *required_exc=CustomException()*.
-For that you not have inject this exception for all validation objects, use the "Required(exc=CustomException())" object for validate if the field exists or no.
+For that you not have inject this exception for all validation objects, use the *Required(exc=CustomException())* object for validate if the field exists or no.

 - By default, case the data validated is valid a ValidationResult will be returned with attriutes:
     - valid = True